 - Single Sign-On: Allow users at your organization to sign in to Cloudability through your SSO Identity Provider (feature available for Enterprise plan accounts).

 - Dashboard drilldowns: Find additional information for data on any dashboard chart by clicking on the chart to pin open the tooltip (locking it in place and making it interactive).
-Click again on the desired data series to drill-down into to a deeper report.
-Read the full announcement here.
+Click again on the desired data series to drill down into a deeper report.

-Duplicate a Dashboard with icon in upper right:
+Duplicate a Dashboard with the icon in upper right:

 Or, from the Manage Dashboards page: